Mellow-3D/mellow-3d.github.io/pages/mydoc/fly_boards/fly-cdyv3/fly_cdyv3_klipper_usb.md

 ---
-title: Fly-CDYv3 MCU Klipper USB firmware
+title: Installing Klipper Firmware on a Fly-CDYv3 in USB mode
 tags: []
 keywords:
-last_updated: 15/07/2023
+last_updated: 17/02/2024
 summary: "How to compile and install the klipper firmware running on a Fly-CDYv3 in USB mode"
 sidebar: mydoc_sidebar
 permalink: fly_cdyv3_klipper_usb.html